3 agile methods that every manager should know (part 2): job crafting

 Especially in hierarchical contexts, the expectation is raised that a manager has to take care of the design and improvement of their own work environment and content.

-While job crafting is not easy "arrange" what would mean a contradiction in terms, you can create a supportive framework for it as a company and a manager (Demerouti, 2014).
+While job crafting cannot simply be “ordered”, which would be a contradiction in itself, companies and managers can certainly create a supportive framework for it (Demerouti, 2014).

 How can I support my employees in job crafting?